dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of hash algorithm identifiers.
 The registry includes the algorithm name, a text representation of that name, its block size, an OID hash prefix, and a reference to the defining specification.
 The initial values for this registry can be found in {{hash-algos}} for the algorithm identifiers and text names, and {{version-three-sig}} for the OIDs and expanded signature prefixes.
-Adding a new hash algorithm MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new hash algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ### Compression Algorithms